Highly rated Split System Air Conditioner installers in Geelong, Ballarat & Melbourne's West

 Also known as proximity sensors, the Split System will detect if there is anyone in the room.
 If there hasn’t been for a certain amount of time (eg 30mins), it will run at a reduced capacity in order to save energy.

-Split System Air Conditioning Costs & Rebates
+Split System Installation Costs & Rebates

 There are currently Government Rebates available for those who remove their Gas Space Heater and install a Split System Air Conditioner.